cloudmesh-community/book/chapters/pi/software.md

 ```

 Other editors include `vim`, `gedit` and so on.
 If you are concerned
-about space, use `vi` which is preinstalled.
+about space, use `vi` which is pre-installed.
 If you like to use other
 editors use the command we can install them respectively with

 ```bash